google/WebFundamentals/src/site/the-essentials/user-input/form-input/index.markdown

 ## requestAutocomplete flow

-Ideally you want to show the `requestAutocomplete` dialog instead of loading the page that displays the checkout form.
+The ideal experience will show the `requestAutocomplete` dialog instead of loading the page that displays the checkout form.
 If all goes well, the user shouldn't see the form at all.
 You can easily add `requestAutoComplete` to existing forms without having to change any field names.
 Simply add the `autocomplete`